awsdocs/amazon-connect-user-guide/doc_source/real-time-metrics-reports.md

 + **Handled**—Number of contacts in this queue that were answered by an agent\.
 + **Abandoned**—Number of contacts that were abandoned from the queue during the reporting time range\.
 + **AHT**—Average handled time \(AHT\) is the average time, from start to finish, that a contact was connected with an agent\.
 This is calculated by averaging the amount of time between the call being answered by an agent and the call ending\.
-+ **SL 60**—SL refers to service level, and is the number of contacts that were in the queue for less than 60 seconds\.
++ **SL 60**—SL refers to service level, and is the percentage of contacts that were added to a queue and then removed from queue within 60 seconds\.
+A call is removed from queue when one of the following occurs:
+  + Customer abandoned the call
+  + Agent answered the call
+  + Customer is transferred to a callback queue

 ### Additional Real\-time Metrics Available for Reports<a name="real-time-metrics-additional"></a>